matter-labs/zksync-era/prover/prover_fri/README.md

 - Disk: 30GB of free disk
 - GPU: NVIDIA GPU with CUDA support and at least 6GB of VRAM, we recommend to use GPUs with at least 16GB VRAM for optimal performance.
-In our GPU picks for datacenters while running on Google Cloud Platform, the L4 takes the top spot in terms of price-to-performance ratio, with the T4 coming in a second.
+In our GPU picks for datacenters while running on Google Cloud Platform, the L4 takes the top spot in terms of price-to-performance ratio, with the T4 coming in second.

 1. Install Rust (correct version from rust-toolchain file should be used automatically if you don't have any local overrides)